Seven (South Korean singer): 2007–2010: Acting debut and U.S. promotions

 Seven made his acting debut in January 2007 as the lead of the TV drama Prince Hours, a spin-off of the 2006 hit series Princess Hours.
 While viewership ratings for the show were low, Seven said in an interview after the show concluded, "The word 'failure' is used to describe Prince Hours, but, to me, it is a great success that's so precious".

 In April 2007, it was reported that Seven's debut English-language single had been leaked on YouTube.
 The song, titled "This Is My Year", featured rapper Fabolous and was not intended to be released until later that year.
 As a result of the leak, YG Entertainment announced that it would revise plans for Seven's U.S. debut.

 On March 14, 2008, Seven held a preview party in New York City for his upcoming U.S. debut.
 He played three new songs, which featured collaborations with producer Rodney "Darkchild" Jerkins and hip-hop group Three 6 Mafia.
 He continued promotions in Los Angeles in May, when he announced that he had finished recording 12 songs for his planned U.S. album.
 On March 10, 2009, Seven released his first English-language single, "Girls," a pop-R&B song that features American rapper Lil' Kim.
 In June, Seven became the first Asian artist to have his music video played on the U.S. television channel BET, when "Girls" was broadcast on the music video show 106 & Park.
 Seven's full English-language album was ultimately not released.

 2010: Korean comeback

 Seven made an official comeback in Korea after a three-year-long hiatus on July 31, 2010 with his first mini-album "Digital Bounce."
 The album consisted of six songs, including a song from his American debut titled 'Money Can't Buy Me Love'.
 His 2nd track 'Digital Bounce' featured the rapping skills of BigBang's TOP.
 Seven began his follow up promotions in October with the song 'I'm Going Crazy' which featured his longtime girlfriend Park Han-byul as the main actress in the music video.
 Throughout his comeback, Seven attended many variety shows and even featured in fellow labelmate 2NE1's hit reality show 2NE1TV, where he described his hardships in America and his hiatus.
-Seven ended his promotions on the October 30, 2010.
+Seven ended his promotions on October 30, 2010.